Unbiased Binning for Fairness-aware Attribute Representation: Experiments

-Figures~\ref{fig:pof-mean}, \ref{fig:pof-p}, and \ref{fig:pof-ell} show the average price of fairness for varying distribution-mean difference, group ratios, and number of groups.
+\stitle{Price of Fairness} Figures~\ref{fig:pof-mean}, \ref{fig:pof-p}, and \ref{fig:pof-ell} show the average PoF for varying distribution-mean difference, group ratios, and number of groups.
 As expected, the PoF of unbiased binning quickly increases when the gap between the distribution means increases.
-Similarly, the PoF of unbiased binning was significant for all cases of various group ratios and the number of groups.
-Still, similar to our previous experiments, allowing a small amount of bias threshold (3\%), the PoF dropped close to zero in almost all cases.
+Similarly, the PoF of unbiased binning was significant for all cases, regardless of the group ratios and the number of groups.
+Still, similar to our previous experiments, allowing a small bias threshold (3\%), the PoF dropped close to zero in almost all cases.